Phaneropterinae

 The Phaneropterinae, the sickle-bearing bush crickets or leaf katydids, are a subfamily of insects within the family Tettigoniidae.
-They are also known as false katydids or round-headed katydids.
+They may also be known as "false katydids" (to distinguish them from the "true katydids") or "round-headed katydids".

 The name Phaneropterinae is based upon the Old World genus Phaneroptera (type species P. falcata), meaning "visible wing"; this refers to the exposed tips of the inner wings seen in many species, although some genera, notably in the tribes Barbitistini and Odonturini have become brachypterous.